 When should I click in the Hazard Perception Test?

-Can I loose marks in the Hazard Perception Test?
+Can I lose marks in the Hazard Perception Test?

 Are there any good sites to help prepare me for my Hazard Perception Test?

 Are there any Hazard Perception training resources for a DVD player?